mbund/blog/src/content/blog/homelab.md

 ### Ingress

 Ingress is the process of exposing a service to the internet.
 This is typically done by pointing a domain name to an IP address (an `A` record for IPv4 or `AAAA` record for IPv6).
-I find that a lot of tutorials and guides on self hosting gloss over this part, leaving SSL certficates and other magic as an afterthought.
+I find that a lot of tutorials and guides on self hosting gloss over this part, leaving SSL certificates and other magic as an afterthought.
 So lets talk about it and some of the evolution of ingress into my homelab.

 #### 127.0.0.1